Roof Replacement Challenges Every Homeowner Should Know

 What Happens When These Issues Are Found?

-RC Roofing follows a step-by-step process for handling roof replacement challenges.
+RC Roofing follows a step-by-step process for handling structural damage roof replacement.
 Once the tear-off begins, the team documents any new problems with photos and explains the scope of work required to correct them.
 Homeowners receive an updated estimate and options before the job continues.

 Each unexpected finding is clearly reviewed and priced, so there are no surprises when the invoice arrives.